 Apple Cider Vinegar Precautions

 Although apple cider vinegar is healthy and safe for most people, consuming large amounts can lead to some negative effects on health.
-Apple cider vinegar side effects include erosion of tooth enamel, burning of the throat or skin and decreased levels of potassium.
+Side effects may include erosion of tooth enamel, burning of the throat or skin and decreased levels of potassium.

-Finally, while there are a wide range of apple cider vinegar uses, it shouldn’t be viewed as a quick fix or cure when it comes to your health.
+While there are a wide range of uses, it should not be viewed as a quick fix or cure when it comes to your health.
 Instead, it should be paired with a nutritious diet and healthy lifestyle to really see results.

 The information above was sourced from a variety of sources including: